DHANUSH-web/cutils/README.md

 # CUTILS-Lib
+CUTILS is a dynamic library which can be used in string and array operation.
+It will help you to reduce your code complexity and time consumption
-CUtils is a library which allows you to perform basic array and string operations and it will be available for different programming languages like C, Java, JavaScript, C#
+This package is available for C++.
+In future it will be made available for C, Java, NodeJS and C#